-A meeting will then be convened by the Principal Conduct Officer and facilitated by the Mayor (or Deputy if the Mayor is a party) at the earliest available opportunity.
-Guidance will be provided during that meeting as to what is expected of a Councillor under the Act in relation to roles, responsibilities and conduct and attempts will be made to resolve the dispute.
+A meeting will then be convened at the earliest available opportunity and will provide guidance during that meeting as to what is expected of a Councillor under the Act in relation to roles, responsibilities and conduct.
 Any outcomes will be documented by the Principal Conduct Officer and a copy provided to all parties.

-In the event that one party does not comply with the agreed outcomes, the other party has the option to escalate the dispute as described below.
+In the event that one party does not comply with the agreed outcomes, the other party has the option for further action as described below.